-Under Bahraini law, the appointment of an arbitrator may be challenged only if the circumstances give rise to justifiable doubts as to the impartiality or independence of the arbitrator, or if he or she does not possess the qualifications agreed to by the parties.
+Under Bahraini law, the appointment of an arbitrator may be challenged only if the circumstances give rise to justifiable doubts as to the impartiality or independence of the arbitrator, or if they do not possess the qualifications agreed to by the parties.

 If a challenge is unsuccessful, the challenging party has 30 days from receiving notice of the decision to request that the Bahraini Civil High Court decides on the challenge.

-If an arbitrator is or becomes unable to perform his or her functions, or for other reasons fails to act without undue delay, his or her mandate will terminate when he or she withdraws from the post or by agreement between the parties.
+If an arbitrator is or becomes unable to perform their functions, or for other reasons fails to act without undue delay, their mandate will terminate when they withdraw from the post or by agreement between the parties.

-A person in receipt of a request to be appointed to act as an arbitrator is obliged under the Arbitration Law to disclose any circumstances that are likely to give rise to justifiable doubts as to his or her impartiality or independence.
+A person in receipt of a request to be appointed to act as an arbitrator is obliged under the Arbitration Law to disclose any circumstances that are likely to give rise to justifiable doubts as to their impartiality or independence.

-This is a continuing obligation and an arbitrator must disclose any such circumstances to the parties from the time of his or her appointment and throughout the arbitral proceedings.
+This is a continuing obligation and an arbitrator must disclose any such circumstances to the parties from the time of their appointment and throughout the arbitral proceedings.